Double-w-B/countries-app-REACT/README.md

 # countries-app-REACT
-App where user could check out the information provided from API about any country and use a currency converter (API) for local currency.
-ReactJS-Redux.
-(RWD)
+App with a country search functionality to find the information about particular country and a possibility to use a local currency converter.
+React.js + Redux + API + RWD